jacobdbt2100/trial_activation_analysis/README.md

 Activation is defined as completing:

-- Core Scheduling Setup
+- Core Scheduling
 - Schedule Management
 - Mobile Visibility
-- Time Tracking Usage
+- Time Tracking
 - Early Activity (Feature) Breadth

 These behaviours were selected using: